pomm-project/Foundation/documentation/configuration.rst

  - ``PommProject\Foundation\Session\SessionBuilder`` blank session builder.
  - ``PommProject\Foundation\SessionBuilder`` builder with Foundation *clients* and *poolers* loaded and configured.

-It is a encouraged to create a project dedicated *session builder* that overload one of these classes.
+It is encouraged to create a project-dedicated *session builder* that overloads one of these classes.
 Several methods are available to change a *session builder* behavior:

 :``preConfigure()``:    Change the configuration just before a session is instantiated.
 :``postConfigure($session)``:  Place where default *session poolers* and *clients* are registered into a brand new *session*.